-Danny Carlson is a 27 year old entrepreneur, podcaster, & lifestyle architect.
+Danny Carlson is a 27-year-old entrepreneur, podcaster, & lifestyle architect.
 He started his first business producing extreme downhill longboarding videos in 2014 & has since grown the Amazon FBA Agency “Kenji ROI” to more than 10 team members.

 Kenji ROI has served over 500 Amazon sellers & created photos, video, copywriting, & graphics for over 1240 listings.

-Danny is also host of the Actualize Freedom Podcast & the Danny Carlson Podcast completing more than 60 interviews with names like Daniel DiPiazza, Steve Sims, Manny Coats, & Kevin King.
+Danny is also a host of the Actualize Freedom Podcast & the Danny Carlson Podcast completing more than 60 interviews with names like Daniel DiPiazza, Steve Sims, Manny Coats, & Kevin King.